stephen-ics/haskell/README.md

     putStrLn :: String -> IO ()
     print :: Show a => a -> IO ()
 ```
+- Here, the function 'putStrLn' takes in a string and returns values of type IO (), which represent actions that perform side effects and has no significant return value
+- 'print' is similar to 'putStrLn' except that it only takes in a value of type 'a' if it implements the 'Show' typeclass rather than just any string
 - The type of main is always IO ()
 ```haskell
     main :: IO ()